 Learn about place names by taking trips by car or boat.
 Visit traditional sites and everyday places that are a part of your life.
+Keep your work plan realistic.
+Don't try to do too much.

 Play Games

 Learn Dene and Inuit traditional games that you can play together.